shopware5/shopware/UPGRADE-5.4.md

 ### Changes

 * Changed behaviour of the notification plugin, so that it will only notify the customer if the stock is at least as high as the minimal purchase amount
+* Added support in config.php to specify TrustedHeader options for Symfony.

 ## 5.4.5